viniciusoyama/component_party/README.md

 # Configuration

-You can change some parameters by creating an initializer on your rails app.
+You can customize our gem by creating an initializer on your rails app.

 **config/initializers/component_party.rb**

 ```ruby